coder/coder/README.md

   sudo service coder restart
   ```

-  > OSX and Windows: You'll need to write your own
+  > macOS and Windows users: You'll need to write your own
   > configuration to run as a system service.

 - See the [installation guide](./docs/install.md) for additional ways to run Coder (e.g docker-compose)